Obtain a solicitor drafted clean break order and have it processed through court for you for just £199 – View Our

 If this blog post is not enough reason to put a clean break order in place, then the case of Nigel Page is something to think about.

-Nigel Page was a very lucky man and won £56m in the Euro Millions draw a few years ago.
+Nigel Page won £56m in the Euro Millions draw a few years ago.

 He had been divorced from his ex-wife for ten years, yet years later, he was forced to pay out millions because there was no clean break order clause.

 His former wife did not remarry and this decision cost him a great deal of money and legal fees in his defence of an application made by his former wife for a share of his lottery payout.

 The ex-wife, of course won as he was forced to settle the case to avoid the possibility of an even bigger award going to her.

 Obtaining a simple clean break clause following this divorce would have prevented the former Mrs Page from being able to seek any share of his winnings.

 Instead, he had to pay her £2 million in an out of court settlement.